 Students will be asked to complete a general registration form.
 Their disability, as they understand it, will be discussed with the director of disability resources.
 The student will be informed that to be granted accommodations, she or he will have to submit appropriate documentation of disability from a licensed professional.
 Once received, the documentation will be reviewed for appropriateness.
 After review, the director will discuss reasonable accommodations based on the documentation available.
 Students without appropriate or current documentation will be given an appropriate referral, if the student so desires.

 How are instructors informed that a student is qualified to receive disability-related accommodations?

-A student who wishes to receive disability-related accommodations must register with the Center for Disability Resources before receiving accommodations.
+A student who wishes to receive disability-related accommodations must register with the Center for Accessibility Resources before receiving accommodations.
 Once determined eligible for accommodations, the student provides each of their instructors with a letter written by the director, which substantiates proof of the disability and identifies approved academic accommodations.

 How can I encourage students with disabilities to talk with me about their accommodations?

 Announce at the beginning of the course that you are available to discuss instructional methods and appropriate course modifications with students who have disabilities.
 In addition, you should include a note to this effect on your course syllabus.